evgenyneu/warrah/docs/languages.md

 # Supported languages

 Here is the list of supported languages in which Warrah will remove comments.
 Languages are detected based on file extensions or file names.
-Please note that comments inside strings will also be removed, which may result in invalid code.

 - **Ada**
   - Extensions: `.adb`, `.ads`